 Let us discuss the real life scenario of money laundering.
 Let’s say you just earned a couple of million rupees of cash by selling illegal drugs.
 Of course, you can spend it on small cash purchases and usually nobody would notice.
 But when it happens occasionally, you have a problem.

 However, you can’t really use the cash for purchasing, a luxury car, a real estate or a legitimate source without being reported.

 With that pre-won lottery ticket, you now have one crore rupees in your bank account.
 You can legally spend on anything you want.
 You just ran lucky with a lottery ticket.

 Techniques of Money Laundering

 There are many techniques to change color of the money.
 These techniques help launderers to disguise the source of illegal money.
 Here are some of the examples.

 - Bulk cash smuggling involves literally smuggling cash into another country for deposit into offshore banks or other type of financial institutions that honor client secrecy.

 - Structuring is a method of breaking down larger cash deposit into smaller amounts.
 In other words, Smurfing is a variation of structuring.
 Launderers purchase the bankers draft or money orders from the same money to avoid detection or suspicion.

 - Trade based laundering involves under or over valued invoices.
 But these invoices disguise the movement of goods and money under the pretext of trade.

 - Cash intensive business are the businesses which generate huge amount of cash from operations.
-But Money Laundering occurs when a legitimate business dealing with large amounts of cash uses its accounts to deposit money obtained through illegal means.
+But Money Laundering occurs when there is mixing.
+The legitimate business dealing with large amounts of cash uses its accounts to deposit money obtained through illegal means.
 Businesses also claim these proceeds as legitimate income.

 - Real estate laundering occurs when someone purchases real estate with money obtained illegally, then sells the property.
 This makes it seem as if the profits are legitimate.